Leikaab/apiconfig/.roo/rules-code-reader/rules.md

+# Current Project Focus: Polish, Test Coverage, Integration, and Documentation

+**As of April 2025, the apiconfig project is in its finalization phase.**

+When reading code, also:
+- Highlight areas lacking 100% unit test coverage
+- Note missing or weak integration tests
+- Identify unclear or incomplete docstrings and documentation
+- Point out code or design weaknesses

+---

 # Code Reader Rules

 **Objective:** Read specified code files and provide information, summaries, or answers to specific questions about the code content.